CruxConnect/crux-docs/_discovery/get_discovery_suppliers.md

 percentage of _orders_ marked 'Allocated' or 'HasTracking' (ie, not 'Backordered', 'Rejected', or 'Unallocated'; ignore retailer-initiated 'Cancelled'). percentage of _SKUs_ marked 'Allocated' or 'HasTracking' (ie, not 'Backordered', 'Rejected', or 'Unallocated'; ignore retailer-initiated 'Cancelled').

 shipping_origin_country_name : (string) English name of country from which SKUs are shipped.
 The names come from the 'Country name' column of ISO 3166-1 alpha-2 without any change in capitalization.
 (Note: behind the scenes, Crux only identifies a country by its two-character ISO 3166-1 alpha-2 code.
-If there is every a discrepancy between the country code and the country name, the code takes precedence.)
+If there is ever a discrepancy between the country code and the country name, the code takes precedence.)

 contact : (object) See below.
 An individual employee of the supplier designated as the contact person for Crux-related questions.